Phoney War: Etymology

 The Phoney War was also referred to as the "Twilight War" (by Winston Churchill) and as the Sitzkrieg ("the sitting war": a word play on blitzkrieg created by the British press).
-In French, it is referred to as the drôle de guerre ("funny" or "strange" war).
+In French, it is referred to as the drôle de guerre ("funny/strange war").
 (Note: Perhaps because of mishearing or a mistranslation, French journalist Roland Dorgelès or other French sources read the English "phoney" as "funny."
 See :fr:Drôle de guerre .)

 Pre-war planning

 In March 1939, Britain and France formalised plans for how they would conduct war against Nazi Germany.
 Knowing their enemy would be more prepared and have land and air superiority, the Allies' strategy was to contest any specific German aggressive actions, but to essentially maintain a defensive posture.
 This would allow time for Britain and France to build up their own military resources and eventually attain economic and naval superiority over Germany.

 To this end, Britain initially committed to sending two divisions to France, and two more eleven months later.

 The Polish Army's plan for defence, Plan West, assumed the Allies would quickly undertake a significant Western Front offensive that would provide relief to the Polish forces in the East.
 However, the Poles' assumption was proven wrong by the passivity of the Phoney War.